rujeetjahagirdar/code_docstring_generator/README.md

-# 📝 Code Docstring Generator
+# 📝 Python Code Analyzer

 This project is a **Code Docstring Generator** that takes Python code as input and generates docstrings for the functions in the code using **Large Language Models (LLM)**.
 It is built with a **Flask** backend, utilizes **OpenAI's GPT model** for natural language generation, and demonstrates skills in backend development, Python programming, frontend integration, and modern **LLMs**.